SamsonGoodenough/wieben-site/about.md

 "Ocean Song" by Daughters (song)<br>
 *The Sinking of the Titanic* by Gavin Bryars (album) <br>

-My heart goes out to anyone else who struggles with self-destructive tendencies.
+My heart goes out to anyone else who struggles with self-destruction.
 I'm sorry.